Asuka-neko/CS50x-Solutions-2020/Tideman.md

     // When the winner exists and the candidates in the pair doesn't have the same votes while (winner != -1 && winner != loser)
     {
-        // record the locked pair
-        bool found = false;
+        // record the winner of the locked pair bool found = false;
         for (int i = 0; i < candidate_count; i++)
         {